artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

 .. tip::

-   The AIC should be represented by a number- enter digits only in Part of AIC
+   The AIC can be represented by any combination of letters and numbers.

 5. At bottom of screen, click the Create button.